huatengh/Classiphy/README.md

 -ol 0 //turn off some output options so only output trees
 ```

-It will generate a main folder `test` to store the simulation results , in which are two subfolders `1` and `2`, corresponding to the 2 species tree replicates we specified in the first line `-rs 2` .
+With this example control file, Simphy will generate a main folder `test` to store the simulation results.
+In the main folder, there are two subfolders `1` and `2`, corresponding to the two species tree replicates we specified in the first line (`-rs 2`) .
 Heretoafter we refer these two folders as `repfolder`.
 In each repfolder, there are

 * a species tree file `s_tree.trees`, a one-line file with one tree in Newick format
-* a locus tree file `l_trees.trees`,  containing 50 locus tree Newick format as specified in `-rl f:50`, whose topology might be differ from the species tree due to HGT
+* a locus tree file `l_trees.trees`,  containing 50 locus trees in Newick format (`-rl f:50`), whose topology might be differ from the species tree due to HGT
-* a gene tree file `g_trees.trees`, containing 50 gene trees, whose topology will be differ from species tree due to ILS and/or HGT
+* a gene tree file `g_trees.trees`, containing 50 gene trees, whose topology might be differ from its locus tree due to ILS

 In principle, user can use any program to do the simulation as long as the simulated trees are organized into three files like this.
 We only considering the situation where one individual is sequenced for each species (like most of phylogenomic studies), so the tip labels in the locus and gene trees need to be consistent with those of the species tree, and currently, branch length is not used in calculating summary statistics, so the trees can be topology-only.